Haidar0096/image_magick_ffi/README.md

 # ImageMagickFFi Plugin
 This plugin brings to you the imagemagick C/C++ library to use with dart.
+- Feel native, interact with the underlying image magick C api just as you used to do in C (not with pointers, of course :P), see the #Usage below for more insights.

 # Install
 `image_magick_ffi: <latest_version>`